Extreme Axis Deviation

-Lung hyperexpansion causes external compression of the heart and lowering of the diaphragm, with consequent rotation of the heart in horizontal and frontal planes, this leads to right axis deviation, and in severe emphysema, may lead to extreme axis deviation.
+Lung hyperexpansion causes external compression of the heart and lowering of the diaphragm, with consequent rotation of the heart in horizontal and frontal planes, this leads to left or right-axis deviation, and in severe emphysema may lead to extreme axis deviation.

 In addition, EKG findings of emphysema also include low amplitude of the QRS complexes, right or left QRS axis deviation and P-axis >60° 3.